thiagontnx/SecurityBootcamp/prevent/syslog/syslog.rst

    .. figure:: images/sysloglist.png

-Now, in **Prism Central**, select :fa:`bars` **VM Infrastructure > VMs**, search for a VM named KiwiSyslog and capture its console.
+Now, in **Prism Central**, select :fa:`bars` **Compute and Storage > VMs**, search for a VM named KiwiSyslog and capture its console.
 You should see logs being collected by our newly-configured Syslog Server.

    .. figure:: images/syslogdata.png